Gauravkumar1502/LatticeAssignment/README.md

 ## Database

-The database schema and database dump can be found in the [database](./src/database/) directory, use the dump to create the database and tables.
+The database schema and database dump can be found in the [database](./src/database/) directory.

+- There is a seprate dump folder in the database folder which contains the database dump file.
+- You can import this file in your MySQL database to get the database schema and some sample data. [database dump file](./src/database/dump).